Contrasting SunCar Technology Group (NASDAQ:SDA) and Driven Brands (NASDAQ:DRVN)

-Driven Brands (NASDAQ:DRVN – Get Free Report) and SunCar Technology Group (NASDAQ:SDA – Get Free Report) are both small-cap auto/tires/trucks companies, but which is the better business?
-We will compare the two businesses based on the strength of their earnings, profitability, dividends, analyst recommendations, risk, valuation and institutional ownership.
+SunCar Technology Group (NASDAQ:SDA – Get Free Report) and Driven Brands (NASDAQ:DRVN – Get Free Report) are both small-cap business services companies, but which is the better business?
+We will compare the two companies based on the strength of their dividends, institutional ownership, profitability, earnings, analyst recommendations, valuation and risk.

+0.3% of SunCar Technology Group shares are owned by institutional investors.
+Comparatively, 77.1% of Driven Brands shares are owned by institutional investors.
+22.2% of SunCar Technology Group shares are owned by insiders.
+Comparatively, 2.6% of Driven Brands shares are owned by insiders.
+Strong institutional ownership is an indication that hedge funds, endowments and large money managers believe a stock is poised for long-term growth.

-This table compares Driven Brands and SunCar Technology Group’s top-line revenue, earnings per share (EPS) and valuation.
+This table compares SunCar Technology Group and Driven Brands’ revenue, earnings per share and valuation.

 |Gross Revenue